EzzoHamdan/EzzoHamdan/README.md

 <hr/>

 I'm all about coding during the day and putting it into action at night.
-I sprinkle in a bit of netflix and anime to unwind.
+I sprinkle in a bit of netflix to unwind.
 Oh, if you've got a sec, check out the [portfolio](https://ezzohamdan.github.io/Project-9) I whipped up in my spare time.
 I'll be grateful, really!

 - 🔭 I’m currently working on a CSS preprocessor that probably no one would use lol.
 - 🌱 I’m currently learning TailwindCSS.